lingtalfi/nullos-admin/doc-abstract/tutorials/getting-started-with-nullos-admin.md

             - there is already a **app-nullos/www/.htaccess** file for you if you use apache
     - in the examples for this tutorial, I will be using a server name of nullos (http://nullos)

-- Give write permissions to the **app-nullos/log** directory (which contains the application and php logs)

 nginx config example:
 ```nginx